Faculty Success (ADVANCE @ CSU)

 An interdisciplinary Colorado State University team has been awarded a nearly $1 million ADVANCE Adaptation grant from the National Science Foundation.
-The funding will allow CSU to leverage the best practices and high-performing programs from other campuses that have had success in improving gender equity in STEM academic professions.
-The NSF ADVANCE program goal is to broaden the implementation of evidence-based systemic change strategies that promote equity for STEM faculty in academic workplaces and the academic professions.
+The funding will allow CSU to leverage best practices and high-performing programs from other campuses that have had success in improving gender equity in STEM academic professions.
+The NSF ADVANCE program goal is to broaden the implementation of evidence-based systemic change strategies that promote equity for STEM faculty in academic workplaces and academic professions.

-The ADVANCE grant will focus on supporting:
+The ADVANCE Program will focus on supporting:

 4. Faculty and leadership to enact change in their own spheres of influence